runeheidtmann/datascience/README.md

-## CNN transfer learning and image categorization
+## Map: cnn-transferlearning-exam: Use convolutional neural network and transfer learning to categorize historical images.
 <b>School project:</b> As exam project worked with a dataset of pictures of old handwritten dates.
 Task was to build a classifier-model to read/predict dates from new pictures.

 ## Dynamic news article generated with conditional tree